The mumblings of a Christian autistic husband, dad, IT guy and amateur radio operator - Will Brokenbourgh / AF7EC

 How can I choose Jesus?

-Look, you could be a billionaire, have all kinds of money and power, but still be 'poor'.
+You could be a billionaire, have all kinds of money and power, but still be poor.
 You could be a successful executive, manager or business owner yet still be lacking.
 It doesn't matter if you're the wealthiest person on the planet, or the poorest...EVERY SINGLE ONE OF US NEED JESUS!
+Jesus is the only one who can fill that empty spot inside us!
 You could be a great person, be thoughtful and kind to others, but if you aren't living a life for God, all of your kindness and good deeds are wasted.
 From the President of the USA to a mass murderer in prison...we ALL need Jesus!

 The great news is, it's not hard to become a Christian.
 Some religious people may tell you otherwise, but it's NOT hard to become a Christian.
 Want to know how it's done?
 Here it is: